 Findings: Effects of Cannabis on Eczema

 Research has repeatedly shown that cannabis is effective at alleviating symptoms of several skin conditions, including eczema.
-Cannabinoids have immunosuppressive properties, in turn making them potential therapeutic agents for treating inflammatory skin diseases7.
+Cannabinoids have immunosuppressive properties, in turn making them potential therapeutic agents for treating inflammatory skin diseases6.

 The endocannabinoid system (ECS) plays an important role in several skin regulatory functions.
-Researchers believe that skin conditions like eczema develop when there’s an imbalance in the ECS2.
-The cannabinoids found in cannabis can help mediate disruptions in the ECS by interacting with cannabinoid receptors (CB1 and CB2), which are found in abundance on the nerve fibers and cells of the skin13.
-Through these interactions with CB receptors, cannabinoids are able to help reduce skin inflammation, pain and itching3,10,12,13,14.
-Additionally, studies have found that through the activation of CB2 receptors, cannabinoids help alleviate, and in some cases reverse, skin inflammation damage8.
+The cannabinoids found in cannabis can help mediate disruptions in the ECS by interacting with cannabinoid receptors (CB1 and CB2), which are found in abundance on the nerve fibers and cells of the skin9.
+Through these interactions with CB receptors, cannabinoids are able to help reduce skin inflammation, pain and itching2,8,9,11.
+Additionally, studies have found that through the activation of CB2 receptors, cannabinoids help alleviate, and in some cases reverse, skin inflammation damage7.

 Studies examining cannabis’ effectiveness on treating eczema and other related skin conditions are vast.
 One trial found that a group of nearly 2500 patients with atopic eczema experienced significant reductions in skin redness, scaling, itching, chafing and thickening following cannabinoid cream treatments.
-Additionally, 38.3 percent of those patients experienced a complete resolution of itching4.
-Another study found that the twice-daily application of cream containing cannabinoids for three weeks completely eliminated skin itching in 38.1 percent of patients and significantly reduced the intensity of itching in 52.4 percent of patients16,17.
-In an animal trial, a topical containing the cannabinoid tetrahydrocannabinol (THC) effectively reduced skin inflammation in mice with dermatitis6.
-Another cannabinoid contained in cannabis, cannabidiol (CBD), was found to prevent skin inflammation and swelling9.
+Additionally, 38.3 percent of those patients experienced a complete resolution of itching3.
+Another study found that the twice-daily application of cream containing cannabinoids for three weeks completely eliminated skin itching in 38.1 percent of patients and significantly reduced the intensity of itching in 52.4 percent of patients12,13.
+In an animal trial, a topical containing the cannabinoid tetrahydrocannabinol (THC) effectively reduced skin inflammation in mice with dermatitis5.

 States That Have Approved Medical Marijuana for Eczema